Skip to contents

 params

 The parameters used to calculate the ALE data.
 These include most of the arguments used to construct the ALE object.
-These are either the values provided by the user or used by default if the user did not change them but also includes several objects that are created within the constructor.
+These are either the values provided by the user or those used by default if the user did not change them but also includes several objects that are created within the constructor.
 These extra objects are described here, as well as those parameters that are stored differently from the form in the arguments:

 * `max_d`: the highest dimension of ALE data present.
 If only 1D ALE is present, then `max_d == 1`.
 If even one 2D ALE element is present (even with no 1D), then `max_d == 2`.